 Just as there is a shortage of well-trained HIV providers [30], the supply of geriatricians is insufficient [14].
-As of 2012, there were 7428 board-certified geriatricians in the United States [14].
+As of 2012, there were 7,428 board certified geriatricians in the U.S [14].
 The first hurdle to creating a program is finding a geriatrician who has time, interest, and salary support to work in an HIV practice.
 Moreover, because many HIV-infected adults already see a multitude of specialists, the addition of yet another provider might be overwhelming to the patient or even appear to undermine the primary care provider.
 The mere presence of a geriatrician is no guarantee that people aging with HIV will receive adequate care.
-Lee et al documented that even a geriatric primary care clinic focused on memory disorders found that constraints on time and resources limited their ability to manage aging-related syndromes and multimorbidity [31].
-This may imply that CGA is not enough: Training,
+Lee et al. documented that even a geriatric primary care clinic focused on memory disorders found that constraints on time and resources limited their ability to manage aging-related syndromes and multimorbidity [31].
+This may imply that CGA is not enough: training, collaborative structure, and access to resources are also needed to optimize care for aging adults.